Featured in FIT Portfolio on Behance 9/26/2017

 There are two versions, each with a different size "stone."
 That is the only variation.

-Currently pairs in metal are available only through Shapeways.
-The pair does not have a right and left piece, both earrings are identical.
-This is because the current orientation is able to be printed and I do not want to take a chance with anything else at this time.
+Originally, pairs in metal were available only through Shapeways.
+The pair did not have a right and left piece, both earrings were identical.
+This was because only that orientation was able to be printed and I did not want to take a chance with anything else at that time.
 They are too thin for other production houses to print and cast.

 Iteration One was mostly a proof of concept.
 Countless Shapeways rejection emails were sent because it was too thin.
 The spiral was close to perfect and the drop was the right length.
 The stone and cup needed to be larger and the drop blended more into the spiral.
 The look of a cup or claw pegged setting was desired.
 Here the left is the front of the earring and the right is the back.